matthiasjost/SingleOrFirstBenchmark/README.md

 This repository contains some performance tests to compare SingleOrDefault and FirstOrDefault.

-The tests were done with EF Core and an MS SQL server data base.
+The tests were done with EF Core and an MS SQL server database.

 The console application also contains the code to fill the table with example data.